anhnguyendepocen/StatisticalDataAnalysis1/SyllabusSchedule/STT3850F19Syllabus.Rmd

 Class attendance on project workdays will be factored into the project grades.

-The [Course Schedule](../Schedule/ScheduleS2019.html) and AsULearn contain additional information.
+The [Course Schedule](STT3850F19Schedule.html) and AsULearn contain additional information.
+This course will use the standard 10-point +/- grading scale (93--100 = A, 90--92 = A--, 87--89 = B+, etc.) to determine final grades.
 Grades will be kept on [AsULearn](https://asulearn.appstate.edu/).
 You should monitor your grades throughout the term to make sure they are complete and accurate.
 Feel free to inquire about your grades at any time.

 **Inclement Weather**